Three Marlenas

 "Three Marlenas" is a song by American rock band the Wallflowers.
 It was released in October 1997 as the fourth and final single from their second album, Bringing Down the Horse (1996).
-The song peaked at number 51 on the US Billboard Hot 100 Airplay chart and number 13 on Canada's RPM Top Singles chart.
+The song peaked at number 51 on the US Billboard Hot 100 Airplay chart and number 13 on Canada's RPM 100 Hit Tracks chart.

 Music video

 A music video, directed by Big TV!, was produced for the song.
 Lead singer Jakob Dylan emerges out of an ocean undeterred and walks around a frozen city for the duration of the song.